joel-lzb/CORNAS/README.md

 ### Optional:
-1. **Alpha** = If you wish to change the alpha from it's default of 99%.
+1. **Alpha** = If you wish to change the alpha from the default 99%.
 Reducing this percentage will increase sensitivity of making DEG calls.
 2. **Fold threshold** = Sets the fold cut-off for signifance.
 Default is 1.5.
 Reducing this percentage will increase sensitivity of making DEG calls.

 For further information on the parameters, please refer to the CORNAS paper.